THE VFA PIONEER HISTORIES PROJECT

 KR: At some point, you ended up in Milwaukee.

 JR: Right.
 A lot of my Navy training was done in Great Lakes, Illinois, which is near Milwaukee.
-On weekends, a lot of our liberty was taken in Milwaukee.
-I made friends up there.
-I went to church up there.
+On weekends, a lot of my liberty was taken in Milwaukee.
+I made friends at the USO up there and volunteers would take us to college dances and church.
 I really enjoyed it.
-But the most attractive thing was they had the Milwaukee School of Engineering, and I wanted to attend and at least get a technician certificate, and possibly an electrical engineering degree.
+But the most interesting thing was the Milwaukee School of Engineering, so I wanted to attend and at least get an Associate Certificate, or possibly an Electrical Engineering degree.
 I went to the school for two years, but those dreams didn’t really materialize.
 I wasn’t a great student.
 I had other activities that I enjoyed.

 KR: You got involved in the open housing marches while you were in Milwaukee?

 It was mostly black, and we didn’t feel quite comfortable or welcome in the civil rights activities in Chicago.
-But along came NOW, and Mary Jean said, “Hey, let’s go to the NOW convention in Washington.”
+I did attend a few of Jesse Jackson’s rallies, but it wasn’t the same.
+But along came NOW, and Mary Jean said, “Hey, let’s go to the NOW conference in Washington.”
 That was 1968.
-That was the second NOW convention, which was in Washington, DC.
-We attended that.
-That was the beginning of a really big thing.
+It was the second NOW conference.
+We attended and it was the beginning of a really big thing.

 KR: One of the things that was unusual is you took each other’s names and you both had a hyphenated name, right?